zarcsis/RDVR-Page/index.markdown

 I have some thougths how to improve this app.

-- Multi-monitor support (spring 2025)
 - Copy and paste files between multiple sessions (spring 2025)
-- Quick assist mode (to be anonced)
+- Quick assist mode (to be announced)
 - Remote application mode (to be announced)

 You're welcome to email me your suggestions!